 Let us know in the comments if you have any creative Would You Rather’s for Passover and we will go ahead and include them here.
-And, if you have played any other Passover seder games please share those too!
+And, if you have played any other Passover seder games, please share those too!

 9. Afikoman Scavenger Hunt

 Hiding the afikoman for the children to find during the seder is an integral part of Passover.
 If you’d like to keep the kids occupied for a while longer as the adults continue with the seder, you can set up an Afikoman scavenger hunt within the house.
-Instead of having the kids just go and search the house for the afikoman, give them a clue which will lead them to a spot in the house with another clue and so on.
+Instead of having the kids simply go search the house and find the afikoman, give them a clue which will lead them to a spot in the house with another clue and so on.
 You can even leave little Passover treats with each of the clues.
 This way, all of the children will be winners and they can work together to find it.
 Once the kids find the final clue, they will find the Afikoman’s hiding spot and bring the middle matzah back to the seder table so it’s ready to eat for “dessert.”
 The Afikoman scavenger hunt is perfect for a kid friendly Passover seder.

 10. Host a Matzah Bark Bar